Never Miss a Chance to Do the Most Good

 Summer Camp Scholarships

-We pay for children to attend a week of summer camp in Midlothian at The Salvation Army’s Camp Hoblitzelle.
+We provide scholarships for youth and teens for them to attend one week of summer camp in Midlothian at The Salvation Army's Camp Hoblitzelle.

 RAPID RESPONSE UNIT (RRU)